You wish your target clients, customers, or patients knew who you were.

 Make time to build out strong profiles, descriptions, and links back to your website on these sites.

-Most of these accounts will show up first when a potential customer Google’s you.
+Most of these accounts will show up first when a potential customer Google’s your name or company.

 Here are the top ways start:

-1. Create and build out profiles on LinkedIn, Facebook, Twitter, and Google Plus.
+1. Create and build out profiles on LinkedIn, Facebook, and Twitter.

 3. Create and build out profiles on Pinterest, Instagram, Slideshare, and YouTube.

-6. Share two blog posts from Feedly to Twitter, Facebook, LinkedIn and Google Plus each day.
+6. Share two blog posts from Feedly to Twitter, Facebook, and LinkedIn each day.

 7. Join ten active groups on LinkedIn with your optimal prospects in them (This will not be the same as what Linkedin suggests)

-8. Find five active Facebook pages with your potential prospects and “Like” them.
+8. Find five active Facebook pages/groups with your potential prospects and “Like” or “Join” them.

-12. Don’t want to do this yourself?
-Check out Knowem.com, and get hundreds of social profiles built automatically.
+11. Don’t want to do this yourself?
+Check out Knowem.com and get hundreds of social profiles built automatically.